The soft glow from Waffle House’s black and yellow sign has been beckoning Georgia’s weary travelers to stop, rest and dine for over 60 years.

 5. Waffle House has its own merch!
 You can purchase anything ranging from a WaHo hoodie to a vintage neon Waffle House clock on the restaurant’s website.

 6. Valentine’s Day at Waffle House is a big deal.
-For the past eight years or so, designated Waffle Houses have organized romantic candle-lit dinners for couples on Valentine’s Day.
+For more than ten years designated Waffle Houses have organized romantic candle-lit dinners for couples on Valentine’s Day.
 The idea began with a Johns Creek district manager, but now over 150 restaurant locations participate.
+Click here for the 2018 list.

 7. Waffle House has a unique call-in system.
 Have you ever noticed that colored tile on a Waffle House’s restaurant floor?
 Well, sale associates are instructed to stand on the colored tile when calling in an order.
 That way, the person working on the grill can easily hear the order.